 Fresh frozen plasma contains factors VIII and IX.
 However, unless plasma exchange is done, sufficient whole plasma usually cannot be given to patients with severe hemophilia to raise factor VIII or IX to levels that prevent or control bleeding.
 Fresh frozen plasma should, therefore, be used only if rapid replacement therapy is necessary and factor concentrate is unavailable or the patient has a coagulopathy that is not yet defined precisely.

-Adjunctive therapies may include desmopressin or an antifibrinolytic drug.
-As described for VWD (see Treatment), desmopressin may temporarily raise factor VIII levels.
+Both VWF and factor VIII are stored in the Weibel-Palade bodies of endothelial cells, and secreted in response to endothelial cell stimulation (9 Treatment references Hemophilias are common hereditary bleeding disorders caused by deficiencies of either clotting factor VIII or IX.
+The extent of factor deficiency determines the probability and severity of bleeding... read more ).
+Adjunctive therapy for mild or moderate hemophilia A may, therefore, include in vivo stimulation of patient endothelial cells with the synthetic vasopressin analogue DDAVP (deamino-D-argininevasopressin, also known as desmopressin).
+As described for VWD Treatment , desmopressin may temporarily raise factor VIII levels.
 The patient’s response should be tested before desmopressin is used therapeutically.
 Its use after minor trauma or before elective dental surgery may obviate replacement therapy.
 Desmopressin should be used only for patients with mild hemophilia A (basal factor VIII levels ≥ 5%) who have demonstrated responsiveness.

-An antifibrinolytic agent (ε-aminocaproic acid 2.5 to 4 g po qid for 1 wk or tranexamic acid 1.0 to 1.5 g po tid or qid for 1 wk) should be given to prevent late bleeding after dental extraction or other oropharyngeal mucosal trauma (eg, tongue laceration).
+An antifibrinolytic agent (aminocaproic acid 2.5 to 4 g orally 4 times a day for 1 week or tranexamic acid 1.0 to 1.5 g orally 3 or 4 times a day for 1 week) may also be used as adjunctive therapy in hemophilia A or B to suppress fibrinolysis and prevent late bleeding after dental extraction or other oropharyngeal mucosal trauma (eg, tongue laceration).

 Hemophilia A (about 80% of patients) involves factor VIII deficiency, and hemophilia B involves factor IX deficiency.